ariexi/the-automotive-collection/README.md

 * [THE OPEN SOURCE AI DEFINITION 1.0](https://opensource.org/ai)
 * [Abacus AI - Open-Source Generative AI](https://abacus.ai/opensource)
 * [Hugging Face](https://github.com/huggingface) - The AI community building the future.
+* [Eclipse LMOS](https://eclipse.dev/lmos/) - The name LMOS stands for Language Model Operating System.
+Just as an operating system abstracts hardware and manages software applications, LMOS abstracts reduces the complexity to develop AI Agents by providing APIs and libraries to interact with infrastructure and tools to manage the lifecycle of AI Agents.
+* [Eclipse Aidge](https://eclipse.dev/aidge/) is an open-source deep learning platform specialized in the design of deep neural networks intended to operate in systems constrained by power consumption or dissipation, latency, form factor (dimensions, size, etc.), and/or cost criteria.
+* [BigCode](https://www.bigcode-project.org/docs/about/mission/) is an open scientific collaboration working on the responsible development and use of large language models for code (Code LLMs), empowering the machine learning and open source communities through open governance.
+* [STUART Chatbot](https://github.com/noi-techpark/stuart-chatbot) - Super Talkative Understanding Artificial Response Technology
 * [DeepSeek AI (Attention! due to latest security issues)](https://github.com/deepseek-ai)

 ### Projects from Hackathons